Your Pet, Our Passion.

 Expect a dog that remains a lumbering clumsy puppy well into their third year, and while you have a choice in coat length, the drool is non-negotiable!

-4. Newfoundland – 66-71cm., 50-69kg
+4. Newfoundland – 66-71cm, 50-69kg

 Newfoundlands or ‘Newfies’ are another of the better-known giant breeds, particularly famous for their love of water.
 This passion is usually first seen in puppies who try to get in their water bowls, or repeatedly tip the bowl up so they can wallow in the puddle!
 On average, the Newfoundland is 60.5kg, and stands 68.5cm (27 inches) at the shoulders, making them a truly massive dog.

 Their love of water should be no surprise - the Newfoundland originates from the island of Newfoundland, Canada, where they worked as sled and cart dogs pulling heavy loads, and as water dogs, retrieving heavy nets from the water (and of course, humans who fell overboard).
+To keep a Newfie truly happy, owners should be able to provide at least an occasional swim.

 Their heavy, oily and weatherproof coat meant they could survive the extreme low temperatures and wind chill, even whilst wet, and their huge, webbed feet made them effective swimmers with great traction on wet, icy, slippery ground.

-5. Dogue de Bordeaux – 58-68cm., 45-50kg
+5. Dogue de Bordeaux – -68cm, 45-50kg

 On the smaller end of the giant breed scale, the Dogue de Bordeaux or ‘Dogue’, also known as the French Mastiff, is nonetheless still a pretty hefty, sizeable dog.
 Known for their reddish fawn colouration and their smiling, heavily wrinkled face, this Molosser breed’s history is very mixed!
 From farm work, war dog, hunting dog and pit fighting, bull baiting dog and guard dog, and now most commonly, companion and show dog, the Dogue has turned a paw to most doggy roles in their time!

 Dogue de Bordeaux have an average breed height of 63cm (24 inches), and average weight of 48kg, whilst still makes them an impressively large dog, but a little easier to house than many.
 Being on the smaller side, they mature at around two years old, and are more agile and faster, and will require more exercise and physical activity.
 Great for owners who want a big but still active dog.
+As with all giant dogs, good and ongoing socialisation is important.

-6. Leonberger – 65-80cm., 30-50kg
+6. Leonberger – 65-80cm, 30-50kg

-7. Anatolian Shepherd – 71-81cm in., 41-64kg
+7. Anatolian Shepherd – 71-81cm, 41-64kg

 The Anatolian Shepherd, as described by the Kennel Club, stands at 71-81cms (27-31 inches) high with a weight of 50-64kg.
 In their native land however, they are still a working dog with far more emphasis being placed on working ability than on appearance, and each area has its own preferences.